GiorgioGaudio1/MAInD_Creative-Coding-Foundation-2025/Assignment-03/readme.md

 What it does: Starts a new game by calling startGame().
 Returns: void

-### Color Option Listeners

-colorOptions.forEach(option => option.addEventListener("click", ...))
+### Category Select Listener

+categorySelect.addEventListener("change", ...)
 Arguments: none
-What it does: Updates chosenColor, refreshes the color selector UI, and calls applyHangmanColor().
-Returns: void

-### Color Toggle Listener

-colorToggle.addEventListener("click", ...)
-Arguments: none
-What it does: Opens the color selection panel and hides the toggle.
+What it does: Updates currentCategoryKey based on the user’s selection and immediately starts a new game.
 Returns: void

 ## Licence